Most People Are Dead Wrong About This Strategy…

 Trading options could be a way to increase your income by hundreds or even thousands of dollars every month, but you need to study the market before making trades.
 Consider selling put options if you are looking for an income strategy that offers low risk.

 Each week since February 2013, I have provided my Income Trader subscribers with a low-risk put selling opportunity.
-Not to brag too much, but my track record speaks for itself: out of 267 official positions, 244 of them have been profitable — good for a win-rate of 91%.
+Not to brag too much, but my track record speaks for itself.
+We’ve achieved a win-rate of 90.2% — allowing readers the chance to pocket around $748 per week, on average.

 One of the main reasons for my success is a little-known indicator I created, which gives me an even bigger advantage.
 Over the years, I’ve successfully applied this tool to my options trading strategy again and again.
 (My indicator even ended up winning the Charles H. Dow Award, which highlights outstanding research in technical analysis, back in 2015.)